nmcguinness/L8-3DGD-Module-Content/Notes/puzzle_architecture.md

 During development, add a **debug print display** to the Game State Actor's `Tick` event (or to a custom `DebugDisplay` function called from `Tick`) that renders the value of every Boolean state variable as an on-screen string in Play mode.
 A display showing `bClueAExamined: false | bElementASolved: false | bItemCollected: false | bElementCSolved: false` tells you the exact state of the puzzle at any moment during a test run.
 When something does not fire as expected, the state display tells you immediately which Boolean has not been set, which tells you which transition has not fired, which tells you which gate has not been satisfied.

-Remove the debug display before submission.
+Remove the debug display before Stage 1 submission.

 ### The Game State Actor as Orchestrator